michaelgena/nuxeo-indesign-connector/README.md

 ## Server side plugin

 **How to build**
-Go to the sub-folder **nuxeo-indesign-connector** and build the marketplace package using the following command line:
+Go to the sub-folder **nuxeo-indesign-connector-server** and build the marketplace package using the following command line:
 ```
 mvn install
 ```